Jul 16, 2010

 Weta ya reckon?
 Nice picture?

-Taxonomy: One Species or Two?
+Taxonomy: One Dynamic Species

-For management purposes, we still distinguish the Cook Strait tuatara which live on Stephen's Island (Takapourewa) in the Marlborough Sounds—home to the densest population of tuatara on earth (over 30,000 animals).
+For management purposes, we still distinguish the Cook Strait tuatara which live on Stephens Island (Takapourewa) in the Marlborough Sounds—home to the densest population of tuatara on earth (over 30,000 animals).
+The Northern tuatara, Sphenodon punctatus punctatus, is a sub-group living on offshore islands around the north of the North Island, with a total population across all islands estimated between 50,000 and 100,000.

 The Seabird Connection

-They often co-habit in the burrows of petrels and shearwaters.
-It is a relationship of convenience and terror; the tuatara benefits from the guano which attracts beetles, but they also eat bird's eggs and, fun fact, baby chicks like baby petrel which they find unprotected in nest burrows.
+Tuatara share a complex relationship with burrowing seabirds, frequently co-habiting in the burrows of petrels and shearwaters.
+This relationship is a blend of convenience and terror; the tuatara benefits from the guano which attracts beetles and invertebrates, but they are also opportunistic predators that will consume bird eggs and unprotected chicks, such as baby petrels.

 Tuatara eating a bird